revereche/lineart_to_gp/README.md

 bin/python -m pip install -t . scikit-image

-On Linux (and probably Mac), you should stil be in just the 2.90 folder, and the commands will be:
+On Linux (and probably Mac), you should still be in just the 2.90 folder, and the commands will be:

 ./python3.7m -m ensurepip

 ./python3.7m -m pip install scikit-image

 After that, just install the add-on the way you would any other!